The genealogy of nearly critical branching processes in varying environment: Introduction

-The spinal decomposition of branching processes is widely used in the theory of branching processes.
+Spinal decompositions techniques are widely used in the theory of branching processes.
 In particular, the case of a single spine has been proven to be an important tool, see \cite{Lyons95, shi_2015, Geiger1999}.
-The classical Yaglom limit and the Kolmogorov estimate for critical Galton--Watson processes is obtained in \cite{Lyons95} using this technique.
-Here, we adapt the one spine decomposition from \cite{Lyons95} to prove the Kolmogorov asymptotics for branching processes in varying environment, see Theorem~\ref{thm:kolmogorov}.
-These techniques have been developed further for example in \cite{Harris2017, FoutelSchertzer22} to allow for a $k$-spine construction, which in turn allows us to compute higher moments of the tree by a random change of measure.
+The classical Yaglom limit and the Kolmogorov estimate for critical Galton--Watson processes are obtained in \cite{Lyons95} using this technique.
+Here, we adapt the one-spine decomposition from \cite{Lyons95} to prove the Kolmogorov asymptotics for branching processes in varying environment, see Theorem~\ref{thm:kolmogorov}.
+These techniques have been further developed -- for example in \cite{Harris2017, FoutelSchertzer22} -- to allow for a $k$-spine construction, which in turn allows us to compute higher moments of the tree by a random change of measure.
 Such a $k$-spine construction has also been used to extract information about the genealogy of several branching processes \cite{Harris2020, Johnston2019, FoutelSchertzer22}, and the current work follows a similar path.
 We also want to point at \cite{Gonzalez2022, Harris2021} for a computation of higher order moments for general spatial branching processes, and the derivation of a Yaglom law in this context.